-By the way, these images aren’t styled or zhushed.
+By the way, these images of things looking spare are obviously not styled or zhushed.

-(Let’s face it…you spy plenty of gorgeously composed vignettes to inspire from others in my archives!)
+(Let’s face it…you spy plenty of gorgeously composed vignettes and decorated interiors to inspire in my archives!)

-Bare feels good, and so does this new “only looks real” succulent in an awesome heavy pot.
+Bare is much easier to live with, like my “only looks real” succulent in an awesome heavy pot.

 Daring to Be Spare is Rare

-I am the soul trying to embrace reality, previve cancer, and grow in wisdom, not grow an empire of influence.
+I am the soul ever seeking to embrace reality, previve cancer and chronic illness, and grow in wisdom (which is quite different from growing an empire of influence).

-Plus.
-‘Best’ somehow implies I’m going to be graded, compared, or judged; the first half of life brought quite enough of that, thank you very much.
+‘Best’ implies I’ll be graded, compared, or judged.
+Since the first half of life brought plenty of assessment, no thank you.

-Real life in 2021 is stressful enough without the masochism.
+Real life in the 2020s is demanding enough even without the masochism.

-The idea of ‘surviving modern life’ or living a ‘good enough’ life may not have been attractive pre-2020, but we have had so much time to assess such matters.
+Moving through modern life or living a good enough life may not have been sexy pre-pandemic, but we have now had time to consider their value.

-This quote (shared last year) continues to resonate at the moment:
+This quote continues to resonate right where i am: